lorierickson/hc_Terraform/Getting Started_edits.md

 ## Destroy infrastructure

-Although you probably won't use the `destroy` command in production very much, it's useful in test and learning scenarios to remove infrastructure resources that you no longer need.
+Although you probably won't use the `destroy` command frequently in production, it's useful in test, development, and learning scenarios to remove infrastructure resources that you no longer need.

-To destroy the infrastructure that this configuration created, .

 ```shell
 $ terraform destroy
 ```

+  # docker_image.nginx will be destroyed
+  - resource "docker_image" "nginx" {
+      - id     = "sha256:35c43ace9216212c0f0e546a65eec93fa9fc8e96b25880ee222b7ed2ca1d2151nginx:latest" -> null
+      - latest = "sha256:35c43ace9216212c0f0e546a65eec93fa9fc8e96b25880ee222b7ed2ca1d2151" -> null
+      - name   = "nginx:latest" -> null
+    }

+Plan: 0 to add, 0 to change, 2 to destroy.

+Do you really want to destroy all resources?
+  Terraform will destroy all your managed infrastructure, as shown above.
+  There is no undo.
+Only 'yes' will be accepted to confirm.

+  Enter a value:

 Look for a message at the bottom of the output asking for confirmation.
 Type `yes` and press ENTER.
 Terraform will destroy the resources it had created earlier.

+docker_container.nginx: Destroying... [id=f1a277895a26b9198721f94874c947f8728cc893c565cc7300a1eb2a25363cbe]
+docker_container.nginx: Destruction complete after 2s
+docker_image.nginx: Destroying... [id=sha256:35c43ace9216212c0f0e546a65eec93fa9fc8e96b25880ee222b7ed2ca1d2151nginx:latest]
+docker_image.nginx: Destruction complete after 0s

+Destroy complete!
+Resources: 2 destroyed.

 ## Next steps